Andreas Schwab: Member of the European Parliament, 2004–present

 Schwab serves on the Committee on the Internal Market and Consumer Protection (IMCO), where he deals with network and information security.
 He is the European People's Party Group’s coordinator on the committee.

 From 2010 to 2011, Schwab drafted the European Parliament's report on the EU Consumer Rights Directive.
 As shadow rapporteur, he has issued opinions on the negotiations for the Transatlantic Trade and Investment Partnership (2015) and on the Annual Report on EU Competition Policy (2015).
 In 2014, he co-sponsored (with Ramon Tremosa) a non-binding bill before the European Parliament calling on the European Commission to consider separating Google’s search-engine business from its other commercial activities to ensure fair competition on the internet.
 He also led the European Parliament's negotiating team on internet platform regulation in Europe.
 He later served as rapporteur on the ECN+ Directive that entered in law early 2019, handing national competition authorities more enforcement powers to ensure the functioning of the EU's single market.
-In 2021, he became the parliament's rapporteur on the Digital Markets Act.

-In addition, Schwab serves as a member of the European Parliament's Sky and Space Intergroup (SSI) and the European Parliament Intergroup on Biodiversity, Countryside, Hunting and Recreational Fisheries.
+In 2021, Schwab became the parliament's rapporteur on the Digital Markets Act.
+In addition, Schwab serves as a member of the European Parliament's Sky and Space Intergroup (SSI). as well as the European Parliament Intergroup on Biodiversity, Countryside, Hunting and Recreational Fisheries.